The Society for Historical Archaeology Publications Style Guide

 1976 Archaeological Excavations at Site 45-JE-16, Indian Island, Jefferson County, Washington.
 Washington Archaeological Research Center, Project Report, No. 30.
 Pullman.

-2. Contract reports, unpublished
+b.
+Contract reports, unpublished

-Note no italics.
+Note: no italics.
 Cite by author(s) or editor(s), date, and title (not italicized) followed by “Report to” agency or company that contracted for the work (with the city and state, unless part of the name) and “from” unit and institution or company (with the city and state) that prepared the report.
 Do not use the redundant “unpublished” or “on file at.”

 Brauner, David R.

 1989 The French-Canadian Archaeological Project Willamette Valley, Oregon: Site Inventory.
-Report to Oregon State Historic Preservation Office, Salem, from Department of Anthropology, Oregon State University, Corvallis.
+Report to Oregon State Historic Preservation Office, Salem, from Oregon State University, Department of Anthropology, Corvallis.

 Minor, Rick, and Stephen Dow Beckham